GLOBAL MARKETS-Q4 off to shaky start as stocks stumble, but oil jumps

 LONDON, Oct 3 (Reuters) - The final quarter of the year got off to a shaky start on Monday, with world stocks languishing at their lowest levels since late 2020 - when the global economy was still reeling from the COVID-19 pandemic.

-Oil prices jumped more than 4% as the Organization of the Petroleum Exporting Countries and its allies, a group known as OPEC+, said it would consider reducing output, while sterling rallied after the UK government said it would reverse a controversial tax cut that had rocked British markets.
+Oil prices jumped more than 4% as the Organization of the Petroleum Exporting Countries and its allies, a group known as OPEC+, said it would consider reducing output, while sterling rallied after the British government said it would reverse a controversial tax cut that had rocked UK markets.

-But sentiment across markets remained frail given worries that aggressive interest rate hikes from the likes of the U.S. Federal Reserve raises global recession risks.
+But sentiment across markets remained frail given worries that aggressive interest rate hikes from the U.S. Federal Reserve and others raise global recession risks.

-European equity markets were a sea of red, with the STOXX 600 index down 1.4% .STOXX.
+European equity markets were a sea of red, with the STOXX 600 index down 0.4%, pulling back from earlier losses of 1.4% .STOXX.
 Shares in beleaguered Swiss bank Credit Suisse CSGN.Sfell around 10% in early trading, reflecting market concern about the group as it finalises a restructuring programme due to be announced on Oct.
 27.

 Asian stocks mostly fell in holiday-thinned trade although Japanese markets found support on strong energy and semiconductor shares .N225.